These documents are available in alternate formats upon request. Please contact the City on 9400 4000.

-You will receive a letter acknowledging receipt of your application shortly after submission.
-This letter is sent after a preliminary check of the application is completed, and as such, may include a request for additional information or details.
-Further information may also be requested by the assessing Urban Planner as part of a more detailed assessment process.
+Following payment of your application fee you will receive an email or letter acknowledging receipt of your application.
+This is sent after a preliminary check of the application is completed, and as such, may include a request for additional information or details.
+Further information may also be requested by the City as part of a more detailed assessment process.

-Whilst most applications are able to be determined by City Officers under delegated authority, applicants are advised that some applications may need to be referred to Council for determination.
-You will be notified by the Urban Planner after a full assessment has been completed if your proposal requires determination by Council.
+Whilst most of the applications are able to be determined by City Officers under delegated authority, applicants are advised that some applications may need to be referred to Council for determination.
+Generally, applications for single houses, grouped dwellings and associated development will not require determination by Council.
+You will be notified by the City after a full assessment has been completed if your proposal requires determination by Council.

-For further information please contact the City on 9400 4100 or via email.
+For further information on development application requirements please contact the City on 9400 4100 or via email.